 Review of records demonstrated that all staff had received training in safeguarding children and adults as outlined in the Minimum Standards for Dental Care and Treatment 2011.
-It was confirmed that the safeguarding lead has completed formal training in safeguarding adults in keeping with the Northern Ireland Adult Safeguarding Partnership (NIASP) training strategy (revised 2016).
+It was confirmed that the safeguarding lead has completed formal training in safeguarding adults in the last year; however, it was unclear if this was in keeping with the Northern Ireland Adult Safeguarding Partnership (NIASP) training strategy (revised 2016).
+Ms Lapping confirmed following the inspection that adult safeguarding training Level 2 had been arranged in the coming months for all staff in the practice.